RossPfeiffer/old-soul-website/README.md

 #Soulecule.com
 Creating the background animation and an open letter for transparency.
+Most of these files are scrap